 In this case, debt stays at 80%, while equity is lowered to 10%.
 10% becomes mezzanine.
 With this strategy, the developer can spend less equity and realize two projects at the same time.
 It’s riskier than usual debt, but safer than equity investment.

 Want more insight into the real estate crowdfunding market?

 We offer research into all sectors of the real estate market.
-Take a look at our lists of largest property developers, construction companies and investors.
+Take a look at our lists of largest property developers and investors.
 You can also write us through our direct chat and ask how we can send you preview files or get you customized research tailored to your needs.